Annaatthe: Distribution

 In mid-October 2021, the co-founders of Asian Cinemas Narayandas K Narang and D. Suresh Babu announced they had acquired the theatrical rights to Annaatthe in Andhra Pradesh and Telangana valued at ₹12 crore, for the film.
 Udhayanidhi Stalin's firm Red Giant Movies purchased the distribution rights of the film in Tamil Nadu.
 UFO Moviez acquired the theatrical rights for the film's Tamil version in North India.
 Qube Cinema acquired the theatrical rights in the US and Canada.
 Ahead of the Indian theatrical release on 4 November 2021, Qube planned to release Annaatthe on 3 November in over 700 screens across 56 locations, the most for a Tamil film.
 4Seasons Creations bought the film's distribution rights in Europe.

 Home media

 Sun Network bought the non-theatrical rights for television and streaming of Annaatthe on Sun TV (Tamil version) and Sun NXT, tying with Netflix for a wide digital release in all South-Indian languages.
 The film premiered on 25 November 2021 just 22 days after the theatrical release on Sun NXT and Netflix.
 The film premiered on Sun TV on the Pongal festival, and became the third-highest TRP-rated Tamil film of all time.

 Reception

 Box office

 Annaatthe grossed ₹70.19 crore worldwide on the first day of release, including ₹34.92 crore in Tamil Nadu, exceeding Sarkar with (₹32 crore).
 On the second day, Annaatthe grossed 42.63 crore with the two-day gross standing at 112.82 crore.

-During its theatrical run, Annaatthe grossed an estimated revenue between ₹227-239 crores worldwide and became the second highest-grossing Tamil film of 2021.
+During its theatrical run, Annaatthe grossed an estimated revenue between ₹227-239 crores worldwide and became the highest-grossing Tamil film of 2021.

+Annaatthe, which hit the screens on Diwali 2021, enjoyed a strong run at the box office.
+The film surpassed the ₹150-crore mark in Tamil Nadu after Bahubali 2 and 2.0 and ran in theatres across the country.
+Its worldwide box office collection reached ₹239.21 crore, establishing it as a major commercial success.